How to Deal With a Real Estate Bidding War

 Some sellers prefer an extended closing date, while others want to close quickly.

-How important the time to close is can vary from seller to seller.
-If you have already bought another home, you may want to close quickly.
+The importance of the closing time can vary from seller to seller.
+You may want to close quickly if you have already bought another home.

 On the other hand, an extended closing date may be desirable if you have not located a home to purchase.